Unleash/unleash/website/docs/user_guide/projects.md

 ## Change project for an existing feature toggle {#change-project-for-an-existing-feature-toggle}

 If you want to change which project a feature toggle belongs to, you can change that from the feature toggle's configuration page.
-Under the "Settings" tab, choose the _project_ option and choose the new project from the dropdown menu.
+Under the _settings_ tab, choose the _project_ option and choose the new project from the dropdown menu.

 ![A feature toggle's settings tab.
 The project setting shows a dropdown to change projects.](/img/projects_existing_toggle_dropdown.png)